david-mears-2/CV/README.md

 ### Continuous learning

 I'm committed to iterative improvement through practice and study.
+Makers instilled in me a domain-specific growth-mindset.
 There will never be time to learn everything, so I pride myself on knowing when to discontinue reading a book or article (diminishing returns are evil).
 I let the accelerating quality of my GitHub repos stand as evidence of this.

 ### Collaboration

-Makers was an excellent environment in which to hone collaborative skills such as pair-programming and healthy team dynamics, and I appreciated the constant emphasis on process over polish.
+I'm at my happiest when working in a quite autonomous team to which I can meaningfully contribute, something that occurs at certain scales of musical ensembles.
+Makers was an excellent environment in which to hone collaborative skills such as pair-programming and healthy team dynamics, and I appreciated the constant prioritisation of process over polish.
 My teams worked extremely well together, holding daily standups, planning 2-day sprints, and striving for honest communication and rapid feedback.
-I have continued to hone my collaborative skills since then by pair-programming an [ecosystem simulator](https://github.com/ecosystem-people/ecosystem) and through my remote collaboration on EA Hub.
+I have continued to hone my collaborative skills since then by pair-programming an [ecosystem simulator](https://github.com/ecosystem-people/ecosystem) and through my remote collaboration on the EA Hub team.

+### Initiative taking

+I'm practical-minded, preferring to be proactive over reactive.
+Here are a couple of small examples.

+- During onboarding as a volunteer for SoGive, I was conscious that the founder was giving up his afternoon.
+I therefore asked to audio-record the process, and transcribed it into a document to be sent to new volunteers.
+- At the Royal Academy of Music, there weren't many reasons, besides the bar, for players in different departments to get to know each other.
+That's why I founded the Book Club, which is where I met my best friends at that time.
+- When I sang in Arcadian Singers, there was a dearth of music by women, even among living composers.
+I suggested and organised our Women Composers' Competition, which received over 30 entries.

 ## Education

-**[Makers Academy](http://makersacademy.com/) Coding Bootcamp** (December 2018-March 2019)

-- Essential pragmatic web development and software skills:
-    - [x] Object-Oriented Programming in Ruby, NodeJS
-    - [x] Test-Driven Development with RSpec, Jasmine
-    - [x] Model-View-Controller architecture
-    - [x] Writing RESTful APIs (Rails)
-    - [x] Databases: SQL, PostgreSQL, NoSQL
-    - [x] Continuous Integration
-    - [x] Algorithmic complexity ('Big-O' notation)
-    - [x] Responsive web design in React
-- Essential 'soft' skills:
-    - [x] How to collaborate effectively without a project manager
-    - [x] Agile development and XP
-    - [x] Pair-programming
-    - [x] How to review code and give/receive feedback

 | Institution    | Dates          | Qualifications        |
 | ---                                                                     |---                 |---                                                        |